|Elliott Sound Products||Spring Reverb Units|

 Rod Elliott (ESP)

-The problem for the hobbyist or DIY builder is that the information is too detailed and the circuits are too generalised.
+The problem for the hobbyist or DIY builder is that some of the information is too detailed and the circuits are too generalised.
 This makes component selection difficult, and makes it almost impossible for the average enthusiast to work out what is needed for their application.
 While it's nice to have so many choices (they make a lot of different tanks), it's extremely difficult to work out the combination of the most suitable tank, optimum drive circuit, and the ideal recovery amplifier.

 It should be mentioned that the info provided is often at variance with reality.
 A measurement of inductance (for example) gives a very different value from that calculated, but an impedance scan shows that the quoted figures are fairly close.
 Inductance measurements on transducers often give incorrect results, because the coil resistance is high enough to trick the meter into claiming the inductance is much higher than it really is.